Vangsters/discourse/README.md

 ## Adapted for Vangst

 This fork of Discourse has been adapted for use at Vangst.
 Primarily, deploying to Heroku and any customizations.
+It is desirable to make as few changes to Discourse code as possible to make upgrades easier.
+Check [here](https://github.com/vangst/discourse/compare/master...vangst:vangst) for all customizations.

 ### Development/Deployment